 This type of stat tells us what has already happened, but it may not be as good at telling us what could happen in the future, and the key to succeeding at FPL is to bring in players before they hit form, not after.

 This is where ‘underlying stats’ come in.
-Underlying stats is the data behind the outcome, and can include shots in the box, big chances, shots on target, chances created and much more.
+Underlying stats is the data behind the outcome, and can include expected goals (xG), shots in the box, big chances, shots on target, key passes and much more.

 As a new member, where should you start?

-As each FPL manager only receives one Free Transfer each gameweek, it is important to look ahead and identify potential players you may want to bring into your team, and players you may wish to sell.
+As FPL managers only receive one Free Transfer each Gameweek, it is important to look ahead and identify potential players you may want to add to your team, as well as those you wish to sell.
 Fantasy Football Scout’s “Season Ticker” is perfect for this.

 Struggling to work out who to start?
-Our “Rate My Team” tool will search up your team and work out who to bench and who to captain, plus allow you to plan out future transfers by looking up each player’s expected points.
+Enter your team into our “Rate My Team” tool and work out who to bench and who to captain.
+It also helps you to plan future transfers by looking up each player’s projected points.

 How-to guides for the Member’s area